zkLinkProtocol/nova-point-v2/src/adapters/eddy/adapters.md

 #### For Volume/Transaction Points Calculation:

 1. Dapp Description:

-Eddy Finance is a decentralized exchange (DEX) designed to make it effortless to move assets across different blockchains, like BTC and EVM networks.
-By leveraging Eddy Finance’s Omni-chain pools that aggregate native assets like ETH, BTC, and MATIC into a single pool, users can engage exclusively with native assets, mitigating the risks associated with wrapped assets.
+Eddy Finance is an OmniChain DEX with a focus on increasing capital efficiency on zkLink Nova.
+By seamlessly creating and aggregating AMM, StableSwap, and CLAMM pools, Eddy Finance ensures users access the best prices across a diverse array of assets, all while mitigating slippage.
+Moreover, Eddy Finance enables utilised Omnichain Smart Contracts to connect chains natively.
+This enables users to securely transfer native assets across multiple chains—including Bitcoin, EVM, and Cosmos chains—without the need for cumbersome wrapping, resulting in heightened security, minimal gas fees, and unparalleled throughput.

 2. User Points Calculation Criteria:

-Users performing swaps on the below contract for any token on Eddy finance dApp (https://app.eddy.finance/swap) on zklink network would be eligible for zklink points
+Users performing swaps on the below contract for any token(all pairs) on Eddy finance dApp (https://app.eddy.finance/swap) on zklink network would be eligible for zklink points
 *0x35f998694e553b772e0c22dc9ceb9be0a1bf8528*